Assessed value

 Notice of Property Assessment

-You may also schedule an appointment at the March hearings of the Board of Review.
+It may be recommended to schedule an appointment at the March hearings of the Board of Review.

-At the hearing, the three community members who serve on this Board will listen to your evidence about your property value, and they may change the assessor's valuation.
+At the hearing, the three community members, who serve on this Board, will listen to the evidence about the property value, and may change the assessor's valuation.

 tax bills